 Beginning in 2015, presentations and briefings were made around the world and the feedback was overwhelmingly positive and supportive

 It was decided to establish a formal Committee structure with representation from 15 different National Associations from around the world, including the six existing handicap authorities, the Japan Golf Association and Golf Canada.
 Other National Associations and bodies were included in various taskforces to help support the main Committees, thus ensuring representation from each region of the world and consideration of all golfing cultures.

-For the past two years, these Committees and taskforces have been busy creating a modern, adaptable system that is inclusive and accessible, defining what equity means for various formats of play, devising a technology solution which can be easily integrated into existing infrastructures and developing a transition plan for the next two years, leading to the launch of WHS in early 2020.
+From the beginning of 2016 through to 2018, these Committees and taskforces were busy creating a modern, adaptable system that is inclusive and accessible, defining what equity means for various formats of play, devising a technology solution which can be easily integrated into existing infrastructures and develop a transition plan for the next two years, leading to the launch of WHS in early 2020.